Daniel Taradash: Military service

-Post World War II career
+Post World War II

-After the war, Taradash attempted to find success on Broadway with an American version of Jean-Paul Sartre's Red Gloves, but the show folded quickly and he returned to Hollywood.
+After the war in 1948, Taradash attempted to find success on Broadway with an American version of Jean-Paul Sartre's Red Gloves, but the show folded quickly and he returned to Hollywood.
 He had more success as the co-writer (with John Monks Jr) of the Humphrey Bogart vehicle Knock on Any Door (1949).
 The Fritz Lang Western Rancho Notorious and the psychodrama Don't Bother to Knock (both 1952).
 Performers included Marlene Dietrich and Arthur Kennedy in the former, Richard Widmark and Marilyn Monroe in the latter.
-His adaptation of James Jones' massive novel From Here to Eternity (1953) starring Burt Lancaster was a big success and earned Taradash an Oscar.
+His adaptation of James Jones' novel From Here to Eternity (1953) starring Burt Lancaster was a big success and earned Taradash an Oscar.
 It was directed by Fred Zinnemann.

 His subsequent film work was generally in adaptations, including Desiree (1954), about Napoleon and Joséphine; Picnic (1955), from the William Inge play; and Bell, Book and Candle (1958), from John Van Druten's stage comedy.

 In the mid-1950s, Taradash and Jules Blaustein formed Phoenix Corporation.
 He also tried his hand at directing with Storm Center (1956), starring Bette Davis as a librarian fighting censorship and book banning.
 Taradash and Zinnemann had planned to make two films from James Michener's massive novel Hawaii but were unable to raise the financing.
 When George Roy Hill did make the film in 1965, he utilized Taradash's script with emendations by Dalton Trumbo.

+In 1960, Taradash wrote the play There Was a Little Girl.
+The play premiered at the Cort Theatre on February 29, 1960, directed by Joshua Logan and starring Jane Fonda.

-By the 1970s, Taradash's efforts produced his final two scripts for the soap operas Doctors' Wives (1971) and The Other Side of Midnight (1977).
+By the 1970s, Taradash's efforts produced his final two scripts for the dramas Doctors' Wives (1971) and The Other Side of Midnight (1977).

 Taradash won the Oscar for Best Adapted Screenplay and the Writers Guild of America Award for Best Written American Drama for From Here to Eternity, and he received a WGA nomination for Picnic.

+Other activities

-Taradash served as president of the Academy of Motion Picture Arts and Sciences from 1970 to 1973.
+Taradash served as president of the Academy of Motion Picture Arts and Sciences (AMPAS) from 1970 to 1973.
 He was AMPAS's 20th president.
 In 1972, he introduced Charlie Chaplin at Chaplin's appearance at the 44th Academy Awards and presented him with an honorary award.

+From 1977 to 1979, Taradash was the President of the Writers Guild of America West.

+Death

-In 2003, Taradash died of pancreatic cancer in Los Angeles at age 90.
+Taradash died of pancreatic cancer in Los Angeles on February 22, 2003, at age 90.